Js-Brecht/gatsby-plugin-ts-config/README.md

 ### Plugin Options

-* `projectRoot`: `String`
+* `projectRoot`: `String` - Optional
   * Default: `process.cwd()`
   * This defines your project's root directory for the plugin.
 All folder/file resolutions will be performed relative to this directory.

-* `configDir`: `String`
+* `configDir`: `String` - Optional
   * Default: `projectRoot`
   * You can define a folder, relative to `projectRoot`, that will store your Typescript configuration files.
     If you do not define this option, then it will automatically use `projectRoot`.

-* `hooks`: `Object`
+* `hooks`: `Object` - Optional
-  * Default: `{}`
-  * Hooks:
   * `ignore`: `Function(filePath: string, defaultIgnored: boolean) => boolean`
     * Tells the transpiler whether or not to transpile the current source.
     * If this hook is not defined, the transpiler will automatically ignore anything in `node_modules`.
       * Some other files are ignored, like `.pnp.js` when using yarn2 (PNP).
     * Usage:
       * Your hook will be passed the pathname of the current file that is being processed in the first parameter.
       * The second parameter will be a boolean indicating whether or not this plugin would have ignored the file by following its default procedure
         * This default procedure will not influence the transpiler if you have defined this hook.
       * You must return a boolean value from this hook.  `true` will tell the transpiler to ignore the file.  `false` will tell it to process the file.

-* `babel`: `Boolean | TransformOptions`
+* `babel`: `Boolean | TransformOptions` - Optional
   * Default: `true`
   * Setting this to `true`, or an object, will cause the plugin to use `babel` for transforming typescript configurations.